MicrosoftDocs/defender-docs/articles/defender-for-cloud/includes/defender-for-containers-enable-plan-eks.md

 1. Azure Arc-enabled Kubernetes, the Defender sensor, and Azure Policy for Kubernetes should be installed and running on your EKS clusters.
 There's a dedicated Defender for Cloud recommendation to install these extensions (and Azure Arc, if necessary): **EKS clusters should have Microsoft Defender's extension for Azure Arc installed**.

-    For each recommendation, use the following steps to install the required extensions:
+    Use the following steps to install the required extensions:

-    1. On the Defender for Cloud **Recommendations** page, search for one of the recommendations by name.
+    1. On the Defender for Cloud **Recommendations** page, search for and select the **EKS clusters should have Microsoft Defender's extension for Azure Arc installed** recommendation.
     1. Select an unhealthy cluster.

         > [!IMPORTANT]